‘Study to show thyself approved unto God, a workman that needed not to be ashamed, rightly dividing the word of truth’ KJV (2 Timothy 2:15)

 One day a woman spotted Pablo Picasso in the market and pulled out a piece of paper.
 ‘Mr. Picasso’, she said excitedly, ‘I am a big fan of you.
 Please, could you do a little drawing for me?’
 Picasso happily compiled and quickly etched out a piece of art for her on the paper provided.
 He smiled as he handed it back to her, and said, ‘That will be a million dollars.’
 ‘But Mr. Picasso,’ the flustered woman replied, it only took you 30 seconds to do this little masterpiece.’
 ‘My good woman’, Picasso laughed, ‘it took me 30 years to do that masterpiece in 30 seconds.’

-I remember critique bullied me saying ‘You are such poor preacher that people fall a sleep when you preach’.
+I remember a critique telling me ‘You are such poor preacher that people fall a sleep when you preach’.
 I was not discouraged by his words.
 I took it for a challenge instead.
 I have improved a lot, but I still keep practicing.

 1. Dr. Lednicky H. Maurice, The Scriptures Applied, Morris Publishing, USA, 1999